dougeby/IntuneDocs/intune/device-profiles.md

 - Windows 10

 ## Edition upgrade profile
-[Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md)automatically upgrades devices that run some versions of Windows 10 to a newer edition.
+[Windows 10 edition upgrades](edition-upgrade-configure-windows-10.md) automatically upgrades devices that run some versions of Windows 10 to a newer edition.

 This feature supports: Windows 10 only